jacksund/simmate/docs/home.md

    <img src="https://github.com/jacksund/simmate/blob/main/src/simmate/website/static_files/images/simmate-logo-dark.svg?raw=true" width="80%" style="max-width: 1000px;">
 </p>

+> :warning: We are currently migrating our documentation from pdoc to mkdocs, so some sections may be incomplete or missing.
+We are actively working to fix this.

 ## About

 The Simulated Materials Ecosystem (Simmate) is a toolbox and framework for computational materials research.
 It lets you explore various crystal databases, predict new materials, and quickly calculate properties.